 Traveling and teaching nationally and internationally is a constant role for Mark and Ellie.
 They have two sons and two grandsons and come and go from their home in Oakmont, PA.
 They love to see new ministries spring up and to serve them in getting established.
 Mark and Ellie together serve six missions boards.

 Gregg and Conni Ingallina are long-time Phoenix, Arizona residents that have been engaged in Christian ministry in many ways over the years, including mission trips, church leadership, home fellowships, children’s programs and praise and worship.
 They have been involved with 5 Rivers for years and are excited about the future of this missions-minded ministry.
 Gregg travels to India as part of the team as often as he can.
-The Ingallina’s have been married for over 30 years and have 5 children.
+The Ingallina’s have been married for over 35 years and have 5 children and several grands!

 Vicki Carroll joined the Board at 5 Rivers because she has seen first hand what God is doing through this organization.
 Vicki was a part of the June 2015 mission team that traveled on a 16 day prayer journey to Sikh, Hindu, Muslim and Buddhist areas in Northern India.